nokacper24/group4webshop/webshop_server/README.md

 # Webshop Server
 This is the back-end for the webshop project.
 It is written in [Rust](https://www.rust-lang.org/), using the [Actix](https://actix.rs/) framework.
 We used [SQLx](https://crates.io/crates/sqlx) for database access and [PostgreSQL](https://www.postgresql.org/) for the database itself.

+## Documentation
+The REST api is documented using [OpenAPI](https://swagger.io/specification/) specification.
+You can find the Swagger UI [here](https://group04.web-tek.ninja/api-doc/swagger-ui/).

 ## How to build and run
 First of all, you will need to have Rust and Cargo installed.
 You can install them by following the instructions on [rustup.rs](https://rustup.rs/).
 In addition you will need a PostgreSQL database running.
 We recommend using [Docker](https://docs.docker.com/get-docker/) to run the database.
 You will also need to create the database schema.
 Refer to [database README](../database/README.md) for more information.